The Gaia-Kepler Stellar Properties Catalog. II. Planet Radius Demographics as a Function of Stellar Mass and Age: The Planet Radius Valley

 \subsubsection{Discussion}

-Figure \ref{fig:pradoldyoung} suggests that a larger proportion of young planets are sub-Neptunes which have not yet lost their atmospheric envelopes \citep{Fulton2017,Owen2017}.
-According to the core-powered mass-loss mechanism \citep{Gupta2020}, this transition of sub-Neptunes to super-Earths occurs over Gyr timescales as the planets gradually lose their atmospheric envelopes due to their heated cores.
+Figure \ref{fig:pradoldyoung} suggests that sub-Neptunes evolve to become super-Earths over Gyr timescales.
+This is consistent with the core-powered mass-loss mechanism \citep{Gupta2020}, which predicts that the transition of sub-Neptunes to super-Earths occurs over Gyr timescales as the planets gradually lose their atmospheric envelopes due to their heated cores.
 While our result supports the core-powered mass-loss mechanism, it does not rule out the possibility that photoevaporation is also acting on the observed planet population.
 Given that photoevaporation is expected to occur in the first $\sim$\,100\,Myr \citep{Owen2017,Wu2019} of a planet's lifetime and our 100\,Myr minimum grid age (\ref{B20}), we are mostly insensitive to any planetary evolution before 100\,Myr ages, barring extreme planet radius evolution during that time.
 Our Monte Carlo simulations do not account for the uncertainties in the stellar ages and hence it is likely that there is contamination between the old and young planets.
 However, given the magnitude of the errors and the difference in the number of old and young stars in our sample, it is more likely that older stars are contaminating the younger bins (Eddington bias).
 If this bias truly exists in our sample, any observed differences between the old and young samples will be reduced by this bias, thus the true difference between young and old planets is greater.

 Our result agrees with \cite{Berger2018}, who used lithium abundances relative to the Hyades to separate young (A(Li)$_\star$\,$>$\,A(Li)$_{\mathrm{Hyades}}$) and old (A(Li)$_\star$\,$<$ A(Li)$_{\mathrm{Hyades}}$) planets.
 In particular, \cite{Berger2018} find that there is a significant difference in the sizes of planets in the old and young planet radius histograms and that young planets are larger.
 This result was tentative ($\approx$\,2--3$\sigma$) due to the small sample size of the young planets as compared to the old planets.
-Hence, the young planets have a smaller ratio of super-Earths to sub-Neptunes as compared to the older planets.
+Although \cite{Berger2018} does not explicitly quantify the number of super-Earths and sub-Neptunes, the largest difference between their old and young samples occurs at $\gtrsim$\,2\,\rearth, where the number of sub-Neptunes in the young sample is significantly greater than the number sub-Neptunes in the old sample.